 Title of Program: Edible Flowers We Grow in Our Garden

-Many plants in our gardens have flowers that are edible.
+Attendees will learn that many plants in our gardens have flowers that are edible.
 Learn which flowers can be used in the kitchen to add beauty, color, taste, and interest to our dishes.
 This presentation covers more than 20 flowers commonly grown in flower, herb, and vegetable gardens.
-A handout will be provided.

 Length and format: one hour including time for questions (45 minutes talk plus 15 minutes questions).
 This is a PowerPoint presentation.